germain1909/tradingAgent/README.md

 ## Start the training
-python -m training.train_macd_agent.py
+python3 -m training.train_macd_agent

 ## Start the fetching of daily data
-python3 scripts/fetch_daily_data.py
+python3 -m scripts.fetch_daily_data

 Need to add in your topstep token specify dates you want